palantir/isofilereader/README.md

 | Enh/RR  | /repodata/51286396aa8cf471627d865ed743bc341cb587ead96c5da11e65d818945cd14d  | /repodata/51286396aa8cf471627d865ed743bc341cb587ead96c5da11e65d818945cd14d                      |

-Depending on the authoring tool used to make the ISO, this may not always be true for which way to get filenames is best. iso.findOptimalSettings() will scan and find the best settings, the only downside is it can take some time.
+Depending on the authoring tool used to make the ISO, this may not always be true for which way to get filenames is best.
+`isoReader.findOptimalSettings()` will scan and find the best settings, the only downside is it can take some time.

 ## Standards Information